Scalar induced gravity waves from ultra slow-roll Galileon inflation: Results for the SIGW spectrum

 In this section, we discuss our results for the induced GW spectrum using the one-loop corrected scalar power spectrum obtained in eqn.(\ref{s2tot}) during inflation in the Galileon theory.
 The behavior of the obtained GW spectrum is analyzed, and the possible range of masses for the PBHs is discussed while covering the whole frequency range allowed by the observations.
 In fig.(\ref{NANOGal}), we present the scalar-induced GW spectrum results plotted against the allowed frequency range.
 This range consists of the low-frequency regime where the NANOGrav results are observed and the high-frequency regime where various other observational experiments, both existing and planned, can probe.

 The values in range $(10^{-17}{\rm Hz}, 10^{-8}{\rm Hz})$ include part of the spectrum which contains information from the pivot scale $k_{*} \sim (10^{-2}{\rm Mpc}^{-1} \approx 10^{-17}{\rm Hz})$ up to the transition wavenumber $k_{\rm PBH} \sim 10^{7}{\rm Mpc}^{-1}(f_{\rm PBH} \sim 10^{-8}{\rm Hz})$.
 As we move higher in the frequency range from the frequency at the pivot scale, the spectrum shows a rise in amplitude, including small oscillations, which result from the highly oscillating integrand involved in the spectrum calculation.
 Up to a specific frequency, the behavior of the power spectrum changes, and we see that for a small region, the spectrum achieves a peak amplitude of $\Omega_{\rm GW}h^{2} \sim {\cal O}(10^{-5})$ which occurs as a result of the sharp transition encountered at the scale $k_{\rm PBH}$.
 After the peak, the amplitude of the spectrum starts to fall before going through a bump-like feature visible in the plot right after the frequency $f \sim 10^{-7}{\rm Hz}$.
 This feature is reminiscent of the similar effect observed in the one-loop corrected scalar power spectrum, fig.(\ref{powerGal}), for the comoving curvature perturbation, which occurs right after the transition at the wavenumber $k_{e}$ during the end of USR.
-Then, as we proceed towards completing the necessary e-foldings ${\cal N}= 60$, the amplitude of the spectrum falls linearly and at a rate faster compared to its rise in the region before the peak, which results from the behavior of the scalar power spectrum in the frequency region corresponding to the SRII phase.
+Then, as we proceed towards completing the necessary e-foldings ${\cal N}= 60$~\footnote{Let us note that the minimum number of e-foldings is dictated by requirement to address causality: \bea =\ln\left(\frac{T_0}{H_0}\right)+\ln\left(\frac{H_{inf}}{T_{reh}}\right)=\ln\left(\frac{T_0}{H_0}\right)+\ln\left(\frac{T_{reh}}{M_{\rm pl}}\right)=67+\ln\left(\frac{T_{reh}}{M_{\rm pl}}\right),\eea where $ H_{inf}\simeq T^2_{reh}/M_{\rm pl}$ and instantaneous (p)reheating is assumed. $T_0$ and $H_0$ are accurately known from observation, however, scale of inflation is unknown and in principle and reheating temperature could lie in a window, $1{\rm TeV}<T_{reh}<M_{\rm pl}$, where $M_{\rm pl}\sim 2.43\times 10^{18}{\rm GeV}$.
+To have the total number of e-foldings, ${\cal N}=60$ from the equation (\ref{ef}), one needs to fix the rehetaing temperature at $T_{reh}\sim 2.215\times 10^{15}{\rm GeV}$.
+On the other hand, if we fix the number of e-foldings at ${\cal N}=55$ then in that case, $T_{reh}\sim 1.493\times 10^{13}{\rm GeV}$ .
+However, it is difficult to realize inflation at low energy scales due to extreme fine-tuning of equation of state of the inflation \cite{Steinhardt:2004rf}: \bea 1+\omega_{\phi}\simeq 10^{10}\times\left(\frac{H_{inf}}{T_{reh}}\right)^4=10^{10}\times\left(\frac{T_{reh}}{M_{\rm pl}}\right)^4.\eea Indeed, for $T_{reh}\sim 2.215\times 10^{15}{\rm GeV}$ (${\cal N}=60$) then it gives rise to admissible level of fine-tuning, namely, $1+\omega_{\phi}\simeq 10^{-2}$ compared to the case when $T_{reh}\sim 1.493\times 10^{13}{\rm GeV}$ (${\cal N}=55$) for which, $1+\omega_{\phi}\simeq 10^{-10}$.
+Thus the total number of e-foldings can be $55$, but in that case one encounters large fine-tuning, which is not advisable.
+Hence ${\cal N}=60$ is a feasible choice.}, the amplitude of the spectrum falls linearly and at a rate faster compared to its rise in the region before the peak, which results from the behavior of the scalar power spectrum in the frequency region corresponding to the SRII phase.